FlausenImKopf/FlausenImKopf/README.md

-- 👋 Hi, I’m @FlausenImKopf
+- 👋 Hi, I’m @FlausenImKopf a.k.a.
+Johanna Meichelböck
+- excited about learning how to create beautiful and functional web applications

 <!---